ESG

 the long term.

-European Union’s CSRD aims to transform ESG reporting by companies from
+Union’s CSRD aims to transform ESG reporting by companies from optional sustainability

-optional sustainability claims to mandatory, data-driven accountability (6).
+claims to mandatory, data-driven accountability (6).
+Companies now

-Companies now operating in Europe must provide full disclosure about their
+operating in Europe must provide full disclosure about their sustainability

-sustainability risks, carbon footprints, and government practices followed,
+risks, carbon footprints, and government practices followed, making ESG an

-making ESG an integral part of their financial reporting.
-This directive
+integral part of their financial reporting.
+This directive ensures that businesses

-ensures that businesses are not just claiming to be eco-friendly but are proving
+are not just claiming to be eco-friendly but are proving it with numbers.

-companies must integrate EU climate targets with their strategies, gaining investors’
+Thus, companies must integrate EU climate targets with their strategies, gaining

-Securities and Exchange Board of India has made it mandatory for the top 1,000
+Exchange Board of India has made it mandatory for the top 1,000 listed

 The Companies Act 2013 emphasizes board diversity by requiring companies to